 Postmodernism’s influence can be found widely throughout children’s literature, particularly in picture books such as The Monster At the End of This Book or the 1991 Caldecott Medal-winning Black and White.
 Unfortunate Events merely exaggerated and broadened that trend to lengthier chapter books.

 Why might postmodern literary techniques resonate with young readers?
 One explanation: By complicating the relationship between author and reader, narrator and character, these methods muddy the boundary between text and reality.
-Young readers might feel the distinction between fact and fiction slipping away, lost in the series’ story-within-a-story-within-a-story.
-Early in the series’ run, I found myself believing the Baudelaire children or V.F.D. might actually be real (a little more seriously than I believed I’d receive an admission letter from Hogwarts on my 11th birthday).
+Young readers might feel the distinction between fact and fiction slipping away, lost in the series’s story-within-a-story-within-a-story.
+Early in the series’s run, I found myself believing the Baudelaire children or V.F.D. might actually be real (a little more seriously than I believed I’d receive an admission letter from Hogwarts on my 11th birthday).
 Such was the intoxicating effect of this imaginary world and story that seemed to bleed from beyond the pages.

-Of all the series’ postmodern gimmicks, the most endearing was perhaps how Unfortunate Events, in true metafictional fashion, championed the act of reading books as an inalienable good.
+Of all the series’s postmodern gimmicks, the most endearing was perhaps how Unfortunate Events, in true metafictional fashion, championed the act of reading books as an inalienable good.
 For all the morally black and gray villains the Baudelaires and readers are forced to endure, the books regularly equated literacy with virtue (“Well-read people are less likely to be evil,” Snicket notes).
-Though the series’ earliest readers have now mostly grown up, the books will continue to offer a wellspring of sound advice: “When trouble strikes, head to the library.
+Though the series’s earliest readers have now mostly grown up, the books will continue to offer a wellspring of sound advice: “When trouble strikes, head to the library.
 You will either be able to solve the problem, or simply have something to read as the world crashes down around you.”